Request a Demo Search

 Download Now

-As a volunteer manager or coordinator, you likely use your nonprofit’s supporter data to continually improve your program and recruit new volunteers.
-However, it can also be helpful to zoom out and look at the big picture of the current state of volunteering in the United States and across the world.
+As a volunteer manager or coordinator, you use your nonprofit’s supporter data to continually improve your program and recruit new volunteers.
+However, it can also be helpful to zoom out and look at the bigger picture of the current state of volunteering in the United States and across the world.

 In this post, we’ll review the most important volunteering statistics from a variety of angles, including: